Crozzers/EmailBlocker/README.md

 Does not delete the emails.
 It deletes that specific rule.

 **Add blocking rule**:
 Spawns a new row (or focuses on an empty one) for you to add a rule to.
-You can add as many as you want but the window doesn't have a scrollbar so don't add too many
+You can add as many as you want.

 **Add blocking sub-rule**:
 Adds a row underneath the rule that you are currently focused on (where the text cursor is) that is used in combination with that rule.
 So a setup like this:
-![Example sub filter rule](img/usage-sub-filter-rules.png) Would filter emails from "johnsmith@gmail.com" that have "Sales Pitch #1" in the subject and "Would you like to buy" in the body of the email
+![Example sub filter rule](img/usage-sub-filter-rules.png) Would filter emails from "johnsmith@gmail.com" that have "Sales Pitch #1" in the subject and "Would you like to buy" in the body of the email.
+You can add up to 9 sub-rules to be used per regular rule.

 **Note**: